quintans/eventsourcing/README.md

 ##### Rebuilding a projection

-I went the extra mile and also developed a projections rebuild capability where we replay all the events to rebuild any projection.
-To types are provided.
-One that allows to recreate the projection with the system up and running, and another that creates a projection on boot time.
-The latter should be used when introducing new projections.

-> For projection migrations that take too long one strategy we can use is to recreate a new projection and switch to it instead of recreating it from scratch.
+If a a projection needs to be rebuild the best strategy is to recreate a new projection and switch to it.
+This way will never have a down time for a projection.

-The process for rebuilding an existing projection, when the system is up, is described as follow:
+The process for creating a new projection at boot time, is described as follow:

-Rebuild projections
-- Acquire Freeze Lock
-- Emit Cancel projection notification
-- Wait for all balancers listeners to acknowledge stopping
-- Retrieve resume position
-- Replay all events in the store
-- record resume position
-- Release Freeze Lock

 Boot Partitioned Projection
 - Wait for lock release (if any)